Office of the Superintendent of Financial Institutions

-This guideline sets out OSFI's expectations with regard to the capital and solvency assessment of federally regulated insurers (FRI or insurer), within the context of OSFI's Supervisory Framework.Footnote 2
+This guideline sets out OSFI's expectations with regard to the capital and solvency assessment of federally regulated insurers (insurer)Footnote 1, within the context of OSFI's Supervisory Framework.Footnote 2

 The net risks of the significant activities are combined, by considering their relative importance, to arrive at the Overall Net Risk (ONR) of the insurer.
 The ONR is a consolidated rating or assessment of the potential adverse impact that the significant activities collectively could have on the insurer's earnings performance and adequacy of capital.
 OSFI then develops a Composite Risk Rating (and its direction) for the insurer, after considering the assessments of its earnings and capital in relation to the ONR, and the assessment of liquidity.